JustinPerea/youtube-to-notes/README.md

 ## Project Overview

-YouTube-to-Notes is an AI-powered web application that converts YouTube videos into various content formats using Gemini 2.5 Flash API.
+YouTube-to-Notes is an AI-powered web application that converts YouTube videos into various content formats using Google's Gemini AI models (2.0 Flash and 1.5 Flash).
 The application processes video content and generates summaries, study guides, presentations, and tutorials based on curated templates.

 ## Agent Workflow System